 Cons: Agencies that deploy this model are in somewhat of a middle-man position.
 Editors and account managers must efficiently communicate client corrections or updates to the third party writers to remain profitable.
 Rejections of this type of content are expensive for the agency.
-The problem can be exacerbated further if the writer speaks a different language natively.
+The problem goes further if the writer speaks a different language.

 3. Repurposing Existing Content

 Cons: Not all clients have sufficient quality or quantity of content to repurpose.
-Also, depending on the brand, some older, repurposed content may be difficult to get through compliance or past department heads.
+Repurposed content may be also be difficult to get through compliance or past department heads.

 4. Empowering Clients

 Pros: This technique for creating content puts the heavy lifting back on the client.
 Many agencies provide a coach, mentor or consultant to help empower client employees to produce content.
-When rolled-out successfully, employees can be a great, passion-filled and expert source for the critical content relied upon for successful Internet marketing campaigns.
+When successful, employees are an expert source for the content in Internet marketing campaigns.

 Cons: Client employees may not want additional responsibilities on top of their day-to-day activities.
-If a content coach is unsuccessful at motivating and training client employees, all of the other marketing tactics relying on content being published and shared in the first place will fail.
+If a content coach is unsuccessful at motivating and training client employees, all other content marketing tactics will fail.

-Each of the content production methods described above has pros and cons.
-Marketers and marketing organizations need to decide which ones to leverage to make their clients as successful as possible.
-Unfortunately, most content marketing companies and internal teams rely on only one of the production methods described above.
+Each of the content production methods has pros and cons.
+Marketers and marketing organizations need to decide which ones to leverage to make their clients successful.
+Unfortunately, most content marketing companies rely on only one of the production methods.

 Content marketing as a service is not a one-size-fits-all proposition.
-The reality is that to optimize results, maximize efficiency, reduce costs and keep clients happy, a mix of the above content production methods should be deployed.
-The appropriateness of the mix should be client or industry driven, tested and refined over time.
+A mix of content production efforts is required to optimize results, reduce costs and keep clients happy.
+The mix should be client or industry driven.
+It should also be tested and refined over time.